Princeton-CDH/cdh-ansible/docs/deployment-guide.md

 This guide provides instructions for deploying CDH applications using Ansible.
 It covers:

-- Deployment environments and default branches for CDH applications
+- Introduction to CDH Deployment environments and default branches
-- Deploying with Ansible Tower using web interface
+- How to deploy with Ansible Tower using web interface
-- Command-line deployment from local cdh-ansible checkout
+- How to deploy with local cdh-ansible checkout using command-line
-- Deploying non-default branches
-- Post-deployment tasks

 ---